 - Find out about or download analytics packages Google Analytics or AWStats.

-- Find free photos at FreeImages or Pixabay.
+- Find free photos at FreeImages, Pixabay or Unsplash.

 - Find out about accessible web design to make it easier for people with disabilities to use your website from W3C.